blaze021/Gists/Productivity.md

 **Final Thoughts:** Productivity isn’t just about tools; it’s about creating an environment that minimizes friction.
 With this setup, you’re not just working smarter—you’re working happier.
 Now go forth and code, and may your bugs be few and your commits many.

+But hey, if it works, it works.
+Feel free to share your own hacks or optimizations—preferably ones that won’t make the sysadmin roll their eyes.
+And thank you for making it all the way to the end.
+You deserve a coffee, or at least a well-placed alias to brew one for you.)